codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 ## The concept of Variable

 Let's assume that you are building your personal blog.
-Your blog's homepage will contain some entries to the ten latest posts.
+Your blog's homepage will contain some entries to the 10 latest posts.
 Each entry will contain an excerpt made from a post's content.
 You decide to fully load the content of articles to the entry component then write some JavaScript code to trim those contents to 300 characters of each excerpt.
 So, here are steps needed to do in order to create an excerpt:

-- Extract content of from HTML document.
+- Extract content of an entry from HTML document.
 - Trim it down to 300 characters long.
 - Append three dots at the end of the trimmed content.
 - Put the excerpt back to HTML document.